Yonas650/Smart-Nutrition-Assistant/README.md

 # Smart Nutrition Assistant

-Smart Nutrition Assistant is a web application designed to help users track and analyze their dietary habits with the aid AI.
+Smart Nutrition Assistant is a web application designed to help users track and analyze their dietary habits with the help of AI.
 This tool uses the GPT-4 Vision API for food recognition and dietary advice, offering a user-friendly interface for meal tracking and nutritional insights.

 ## Features